ual-cci/MSc-Coding-2/Week-8.md

 - We can add and squash the output of a bunch of Neurons together with an activation function, such as a sigmoid.
 - We can use this to turn a Neuron into a smoothed-switch with a maximum of 1 and a minimum of 0.

+# Last week's exercises

+- I asked you to go through an introductory notebook that shows you how to do basic signal processing on a batch of images.
+- I then asked you to try to do some type of transformation on the image dataset (something you devised yourself).
+- I then asked you to modify the notebook so that you ran the process on a totally different batch of images that you sourced yourself.
+- Getting a dataset is one of the most important, and also simultaneously most annoying aspects of machine learning.

 ## This session

 - Today we are going to do three things
 - First, we are going to look at how large ensembles of neurons can classify an image, and how we can structure such systems
 - Second, we are going to look at a few interesting Creative uses of these types of systems
 - Finally, we're going to learn more by exploring a Jupyter notebook from Parag Mital's Creative Applications of Deep Learning course, which allows us to build simple networks for the first time.

-# Part One

-## BUT FIRST - let's recap the work from last week's session.

-- I asked you to go through an introductory notebook that shows you how to do basic signal processing on a batch of images.
-- I then asked you to try to do some type of transformation on the image dataset (something you devised yourself).
-- I then asked you to modify the notebook so that you ran the process on a totally different batch of images that you sourced yourself.
-- Getting a dataset is one of the most important, and also simultaneously most annoying aspects of machine learning.

 # Part Two - Using deep learning to classify images.